chasevida/angular-browserify-gulp/README.md

 	$ gulp					- runs the app and watches for changes on http://localhost:8080
 	$ gulp build			- builds a dist version in the public directory
-	$ gulp build:run 		- builds a dist version and runs the server

 	$ gulp clean 			- a temperamental method to clean the public directory